vinogradova-lab/T-cell-dysfunction-2025/notebooks/reactivity/README.md

 requirement that the maximum peptide R ratio differed more than 2-fold from the minimum peptide R ratio.

 - Proteins with one peptide were not considered.

-## Subcellular localization annotation

-Subcellular localization annotations were retrieved from UniProtKB through the Proteins API on Nov 20, 2024.

-UniProt Annotation was used if available, otherwise GO Annotation was used.

-Proteins were assigned to compartments using the order 'Mitochondrion', 'Nucleus', 'Peroxisome', 'Lysosome', 'Endoplasmic reticulum', 'Membrane', 'Cytoplasm', 'Other'.